JarvisLee0423/GREAT-Stereo/README.md

 </table>
 <p></p>

-PS: `Monster*` is the result from the SceneFlow reproduction experiment by using the official code, see [issue#28](https://github.com/Junda24/MonSter/issues/28) in the official code for more information.
+PS: `Monster*` is the result from the SceneFlow reproduction experiment by using the official code of Monster, see [issue#28](https://github.com/Junda24/MonSter/issues/28) in the official code for more information.

 ## :clapper: Demos & Results
 <p align="center"></p>